OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_400.md

 ### **STEP 6**: Configure Uni-Directional Replication (Integrated Replicat).

 ## Objectives
-In this lab you will configure the Parallel Replicat for the second deployment.
+In this lab you will configure the Integrated Replicat for the second deployment.

 -   Starting from the Service Manager page.